digitallinguistics/dlx2html/README.md

 Each line of the interlinear example is typically given a CSS class that matches its line type (with some exceptions, such as `timespan` instead of just `t`).
 For example, the `\trs` line will result in `<p class=trs>`, and the `\tln-en` line will result in `<p class=tln lang=en>`.

-Whenever the language of a gloss or translation is specified, it is passed through to the `lang` attribute of the relevant analysis language elements, as just seen in the `\tln-en` example.
-Whenever the default language of the text is specified, it is passed through to the `lang` attribute of the relevant target language elements.
+If the language of the text is specified, it is set as the value of the `lang` attribute for data in the target language wherever relevant.
+Whenever the language of analysis data (metadata, glosses, translations, etc.) is specified, it is passed through to the `lang` attribute of the relevant analysis language elements (`<p class=tln lang=en>`).

 When the scription format allows for data in multiple orthographies, the orthography of the data is specified in the `data-ortho` attribute.
 For example, the following lines of scription are transformed to the HTML that follows: